-Further information on the distilled product was provided by one nineteenth-century writer who noted:
+Further information on the distilled product was provided by Ure’s Dictionary of Arts, Manufactures, and Mines:

 “When the patchouly-plant is distilled it yields a dense essential oil, to which it owes its odour; this dissolved in alcohol, in the proportion of 2 ounces to 1 gallon of spirit, forms the ‘essence of patchouly’ of the shops.
 The essential oil of patchouly is one of the least volatile of any known; hence it is one of the most persistent of perfumes from plants.
 Under the ordinary conditions, the essential oil of patchouly is a fluid, and will not congeal, expect by an excessively low temperature; but if the plant be distilled after it has been gathered several years, more than half the product will assume a crystallisable form, far less fragrant than the newer fluid essential oil, and would probably be quite odourless if repeatedly crystallised from alcohol.”

 The dried tops of the patchouli plant supposedly offered medicinal properties.
 For instance, it was claimed wealthy natives used the plants to stuff mattresses and pillows.
 They did this because it supposedly prevented disease and contagion and “prolonged life.”
 Although patchouli was considered medicinal, the excessive use of patchouli did not always make for a happy, healthy life.
 Indicative of this was how one nineteenth-century lady was seized with an overriding passion for it:

 “Her linen, dresses and furniture were saturated with [the golden brown essential oil] … In a short time she lost her appetite and sleep.
 Her complexion got pale, and she became subject to nervous attacks.”